Energy KPIs 2026: Managing All Energy Sources | Complete Wattnow Guide

 Conclusion

 In 2026, the most successful companies don't track isolated KPIs, but a coherent system of multi-energy indicators, connected to the field and decision-oriented.
-Electricity, gas, water, and temperature must be managed together to reveal the full optimization potential.

 Visualize All Your Energy KPIs in a Single Platform